srmedinac/APIC/README.md

 Whole-slide images of core-needle prostate biopsies are used for this study, for the computational phemnotyping and feature extraction, all regions of interest of 1024x1024 pixels with at least 70% tissue at 40x magnification are considered.
 The data is not publicly available.
 The data is available upon reasonable request from the corresponding author and approval from NRG RTOG.

+### Patch extraction

+The whole-slide images were divided into 1024x1024 pixel patches with at least 70% tissue at 40x magnification.
+The patch extraction pipeline is available in Python in the `phenotyping/patch_extraction` folder, patch extraction relies heavily in the Histoprep library (link).

 ### Tumor segmentation

 The tumor region was segmented using a deep learning-based method.
 Pre-trained weights are available in the `models` directory.
 The tumor segmentation pipeline is available in Python, it uses Pytorch and CUDA GPU acceleration.

 ### Nuclei segmentation and classification

-Nuclei segmentation and classification was performed using the state-of-the-art deep learning-based method HoverNet, a modified HoverNet is available in the `phenotyping/nuclei_segmentation` folder.
+Nuclei segmentation and classification was performed using the state-of-the-art deep learning-based method HoverNet (citation/link), a modified HoverNet is available in the `phenotyping/nuclei_segmentation` folder.
 The nuclei were classified into 6 classes: epithelium, inflammatory, connective, neoplastic, necrosis, and unknown.
 Lymphocytes are then identified as the nuclei classified as inflammatory.

 ### Spatial arrangement of lymphocytes